jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompts to Get a Good Book Summary.md

 ---
 ### 2. Chapter by Chapter

 Summarize this book chapter by chapter.
-For each chapter, list:
+For each chapter:
+* Use one paragraph to summarize the main content of this chapter
-* Key themes/claims
+* List key themes/claims
-* The important evidence such as data, statistics, quotes, case studies or anecdotes supporting the theme/claims.
+* Show the important evidence such as data, statistics, quotes, case studies or anecdotes supporting the theme/claims.
 Please make sure you provide extended details of each evidence.
 Use specific page numbers/chapter references where possible.
-* How these evidence are relevant or supporting the theme/claims of this chapter
+* Explain how these evidence are relevant or supporting the theme/claims of this chapter
-* How this chapter's themes/claims are relevant or supporting the overall thesis of the book
+* Explain how this chapter's themes/claims are relevant or supporting the overall thesis of the book

 ---
 ### 3. Chapter Interconnection